 Will EDM Work For My Email?

-Messages going to UW Outlook Live, UW Google Apps, UW Exchange or departmental email services are not affected by the Junk Mail Filter.
+Messages going to UW Windows Live, UW Google Apps, UW Exchange or departmental email services are not affected by the Junk Mail Filter.
 The Junk Mail Filter function only works on messages delivered to the UW Email service.

 Follow the steps below to determine if messages for a particular UW NetID are forwarded to the UW Email service.

 To check email forwarding for a UW NetID:

 - Enter the UW NetID to test and click submit.

 - Read the results, then use your browser Back button to return to this page.

 Frequently Asked Questions

 A desktop email program like Outlook, Thunderbird, or Mac Mail might not show the junk-mail folder for a number of reasons: